jacksingleton/vulnerable-components-workshop/README.md

 will be familiar with the basic sources of vulnerability disclosures and able to find out if any known issues exist for the versions of components that they are using.
-They should know about the basic stratagies for preventing vulnerabilities though third party components.
+They should know about the basic strategies for preventing vulnerabilities though third party components.

 ## Skill Level